chvolk/Fullmetal/README.md

 - $ sudo rfcomm connect /dev/rfcomm0 DEVICE-MAC-ADDRESS-HERE 1 &
 - $ hcitool rsii DEVICE-MAC-ADDRESS-HERE (to test if it all works. should return something like "RSSI return value: -1")

-# Steps:
+## Steps:

 - The Myo dongle bluetooth must be connected.
 - Add Fullmetal (or your edited version of it) to the "sample" folder in Myo4Linux (or port the files from Myo4Linux to wherever you want and run the code from there)
--Edit the code to use the proper RSSI values (bluetooth signal strength) for the area you'll be using it in.
+- Edit the code to use the proper RSSI values (bluetooth signal strength) for the area you'll be using it in.
--Edit the code to properly name and find all of your lights and devices
+- Edit the code to properly name and find all of your lights and devices.
 - python fullmetal.py